serverdensity/sd-agent-core-plugins/tomcat/README.md

           metric_type: counter
 ```

-See the [JMX Check documentation](http://docs.datadoghq.com/integrations/java/) for a list of configuration options usable by all JMX-based checks.
+See the [JMX Check documentation](https://support.serverdensity.com/hc/en-us/search?query=java) for a list of configuration options usable by all JMX-based checks.
 The page also describes how the Agent tags JMX metrics.

-Restart the Agent to start sending Tomcat metrics to Datadog.
+Restart the Agent to start sending Tomcat metrics to Server Density.

 # Validation